 The Master of Science degree in Computer Systems Engineering offers two programs: a concentration in Software Design Engineering and a specialization in the Internet of Things.

 The concentration in Software Design Engineering takes an engineering approach to software development and is geared for the more technically advanced student.
 This concentration produces sophisticated software engineers who are capable of taking on the challenges of implementing large-scale and industry-specific information and communication infrastructures that can deliver the best information to the right people, at the right time.

-The program meets the more complicated needs of engineering students with software development experience, given that the focus is on advanced systems engineering principles, information modeling, software development, roll-out of big systems—all in relation to formidable real-world problems.
-Students split their courses between 1) advanced software design and architecture (beyond programming) and 2) vertical areas such as healthcare, sustainability, finance, and infrastructures such as the power grid or the transportation system.
+The Software Design Engineering concentration meets the more complicated needs of engineering students with software experience, given that the focus is on advanced systems, engineering principles, information modeling, software development, roll-out of big systems—all in relation to complex real-world problems.
+Students focus their course selection between 1) advanced software design and architecture (beyond programming) and 2) vertical areas such as healthcare, sustainability, finance, and infrastructures such as the power grid or the transportation system.